Gee63/FeedbackWidgetTest/README.md

 ##Conditions for showing feedback form:

-*NB - scrolled down to the botom of the page to activate the feedback form
+*NB - scroll down to the bottom of the page to activate the feedback form

 Has the user scrolled to the bottom of the page?
 True/false Has the user clicked on the buy tickets button?
 True/false